spiceai/docs/spiceaidocs/docs/reference/spicepod/datasets.md

 ## `acceleration.refresh_period`

 Optional.
-Applies the provided recent period filter when fetching data from the source.
-Combine with `time_column` and `time_format` to determine the recent period to be applied.
+Filter the data fetched from the source to include only records with a timestamp within the last specified `refresh_period`.
+Requires `time_column` and `time_format` parameters to identify the timestamp column and format.
 Only supported for `full` refresh_mode datasets.

 See [Duration](../duration/index.md)